March 22nd – Grades 4 & 5; March 23rd – Grades 6-8

-On March 2nd and 3rd, TIU 11 will host its 3rd K’NEX STEM Design Challenge at the Main Office of TIU 11 in McVeytown.
-The top team in each division will be invited to attend the state competition in May.
+On March 22nd and 23rd, TIU 11 will host its 4th annual K’NEX STEM Design Challenge at the TIU 11 Main Office in McVeytown.
+The top team in each division will be invited to attend the state competition in Harrisburg on May 18th.

 - A team of 4 students will work together on the project.

 - Each project must use at least 1 motor.